Red Rock Hydroelectric

-Ames crews continue work on construction to retrofit an existing dam to generate green, clean power at the Red Rock Hydroelectric project in Iowa.
+On site since 2014, Ames crews are nearing completion to retrofit an existing dam to generate renewable, clean power at the Red Rock Hydroelectric project in Iowa.

-Crews spent 18 months performing civil and underground work, followed by constructing the powerhouse, located downstream of the Red Rock Dam, and the intake structure, located upstream.
-The spiral case walls, floor and roof were built, along with concrete draft tubes that preceded installation of the turbine assemblies.
+Crews spent the first 18 months below ground installing underground support structures to prepare for powerhouse construction.
+By 2016, the project’s focus had shifted to constructing the powerhouse, located downstream of the Red Rock Dam, and the upstream intake structure.
+The spiral case walls, floor and roof were built, along with concrete draft tubes, including the necessary embedded components for turbine-generator installation.

 A major milestone was erecting the turbine generators.
 After the embedded items were confirmed, the turbine runner was positioned, followed by numerous other parts.
 Assembled separately, the generator rotors included stacked steel plates made up of hundreds of pieces and were finally placed on the turbine/generator shaft and positioned inside of the stationary stator so that when the runner spins the rotor, it and the stator will work together to produce energy.